RAF Twinwood Farm: Major Glenn Miller, U.S. Army (Air Corps)

 Glenn Miller served as a major in the US Army Air Forces and commanded the Army Air Forces Band (Special).
 At the request of General Eisenhower, Miller and his unit deployed to Europe during June 1944 for the missions of allied radio broadcasting and personal appearances.
 They were stationed with the Eighth Air Force Service Command (VIII AFSC) near Bedford for the purpose of broadcasting from the BBC facilities there, although the unit also broadcast from London.
 Meanwhile, they performed at many air bases across the UK.

 By December 1944, SHAEF was moving the unit from England to France, and ordered Miller ahead to complete arrangements.
 Scheduled flights from Bovingdon were canceled due to bad weather in France.
 On 15 December 1944, Miller accepted an invitation from Lt.
-Col. Norman Baessell of the VIII AFSC to ride with him to France aboard his UC-64 piloted by Flight Officer Stuart Morgan.
+Col. Norman Baessell of the VIII AFSC to ride with him to France aboard his Noorduyn UC-64 Norseman piloted by Flight Officer Stuart Morgan.
 Miller's travel orders did not authorise him to board a "casual" flight and he did not report his intentions to his chain of command, so SHAEF was unaware of Miller's whereabouts.
 Although the RAF Training Unit at Twinwood had stood down, the aerodrome was open.
 At 13:45 Morgan landed at Twinwood, boarded Baessell and Miller, and took off at 13:55.
 The UC-64 and its occupants were never seen again.

-On 20 January 1945, an Eighth Air Force Board of Inquiry determined that the airplane went down over the English Channel due to a combination of human error, mechanical failure and weather.
+On 20 January 1945, an Eighth Air Force Board of Inquiry determined that the aeroplane went down over the English Channel due to a combination of human error, mechanical failure and weather.
 Remains of the UC-64 have never been found and Major Glenn Miller remains Missing In Action to the present day.
 The names of all three missing servicemen are inscribed in the Tablets of the Missing at Cambridge American Cemetery and Memorial.
 Major Miller is listed as Alton G. Miller.